Hierarchical Path: Seven Years War (Main Page) >> Armies >> Hanoverian Army >> Oberg Infantry

 Service during the War

-On July 26 1757, the regiment took part in the Battle of Hastenbeck where it was deployed in the centre under the command of Lieutenant-General Wutginau.
+In 1757, the regiment returned to its garrison place.
+On July 26, the regiment took part in the Battle of Hastenbeck where it was deployed in the centre under the command of Lieutenant-General Wutginau.

-On February 23 1758, at 7:00 a.m., during the Allied winter offensive in Western Germany, the regiment was part of a detachment under the command of the Hereditary Prince who launched an attack on Hoya on the Weser.
+On February 23, 1758, at 7:00 a.m., during the Allied winter offensive in Western Germany, the regiment was part of a detachment under the command of the Hereditary Prince who launched an attack on Hoya on the Weser.
+In March, the regiment was at the siege and capture of Minden.
 On May 26, the regiment was with Ferdinand's main force in the camp of Nottuln.
 On May 31, it accompanied Ferdinand in his offensive on the west bank of the Rhine.
 The regiment was initially left at Rees under Major-General von Brunck to guard the bridgehead.
 On June 23, the regiment fought in the Battle of Krefeld where it formed part of the 6 battalions led by Lieutenant-General von Oberg, deployed in the centre.
 Oberg was ordered to make diversion towards Sankt-Tönis.
 On October 10, the regiment fought in the Battle of Lutterberg as part of Major-General Post's Brigade, deployed in the first line of the centre.

-On July 10 1760, the regiment was present the Combat of Corbach where the Hereditary Prince vainly tried to prevent the junction of two French armies.
+In the spring of 1760, the regiment rejoined the main Allied army.
+On July 10, it was present the Combat of Corbach where the Hereditary Prince vainly tried to prevent the junction of two French armies.
 The regiment was attached to the Reserve under Lieutenant-General von Gilsa and did not take part in the fighting.

-On November 13 1761, at the end of the campaign in Western Germany, the Allied army took its cantonments to the exception of a corps (including this regiment) placed under the command of Lieutenant-General Conway who took position along the Huve near Einbeck.
+In 1761, the regiment took part in the siege of Kassel.
+On November 13, at the end of the campaign in Western Germany, the Allied army took its cantonments to the exception of a corps (including this regiment) placed under the command of Lieutenant-General Conway who took position along the Huve near Einbeck.

-By May 23 1762, the regiment was attached to the Allied Main Army led by Ferdinand of Brunswick.
+By May 23, 1762, the regiment was attached to the Allied Main Army led by Ferdinand of Brunswick.
 On June 24, the regiment fought in the Battle of Wilhelmsthal where it formed part of the 6th column under Spörcken.
+The regiment then returned to Hanover where it garrisoned Lüneburg.

 Hanoverian uniforms were gradually simplified throughout the Seven Years' War.
 In this article, we illustrate a uniform circa 1756 (Franco Saudelli's plate at the top of the article) and another version circa 1760 (Hannoverdidi's plate accompanying the following table).